How much time do you lose focusing on molecules that cannot be synthesized?

 M1 RetroScore powered by CAS is a synthetic accessibility scoring tool created to save your time by using deep learning models trained on CAS chemical reaction content to predict the likelihood of synthesis for novel small molecules.

 How does it work?

-M1 RetroScore powered by CAS enables you to estimate how hard it is to synthesize a given compound allowing you to focus on drug candidates with lowest synthesis costs and highest probability of success.
+M1 RetroScore powered by CAS enables you to estimate how hard it is to synthesize a given compound allowing you to focus on drug candidates with the lowest synthesis costs and the highest probability of success.

 The underlying generative model does this by looking for an actual synthesis pathway that must be executed to obtain the target compound.
 It considers many different synthetic pathways, choosing the most promising one for target synthesis.
 These various pathways are evaluated and assigned a score on a scale from 1 (easiest) to 10 (hardest) based on four key factors:

 Order of the reactions

 (risky reactions ideally take place at the start of a given pathway)

 Create batch synthetic accessibility scoring of target compounds

 Search and score hundreds of thousands of compounds using our generative or template-based ML models trained on CAS chemical reaction content via UI or API, and easily export results to other applications

 View the top synthetic pathway provided to back up score